Depression is a sneaky piece of junk and someone can be ready for suicide without others realizing it.

 Giving things away

 Quite often it’s despair and the darkness of the world that fuels the feeling of hopelessness.
-So when a person wants to die, they think of ways to end it on a positive note.
+So when a person is ready for suicide, they think of ways to end it on a positive note.
 This can often look like giving a bunch of things away, writing letters thanking people, even making suggestions if they don’t have things to give like, “I’ve got a thousand bucks in my bank account I really want you to have.”
 If they actually gave it to you they’d be screwed, but by wording it this way they can see how you react without taking the risk of losing everything.
 Watch for unusual signs or over appreciation.

 There’s no way to make this a big enough deal.
 If someone ever actually comes out and TELLS you they’re battling depression or suicidal thoughts…take it as if they’re saying “I’m going to kill myself.”
 When you get to that point where you really want to take your life sometimes you’ll throw one Hail Mary to see if there’s any reason to stick around.